-- 16.1 Young people often spend much of their lives online, on various platforms and devices, and RBC staff should be aware of the opportunities and risks this presents.
+16.1 Young people often spend much of their lives online, on various platforms and devices, and RBC staff should be aware of the opportunities and risks this presents.
 Many safeguarding issues relate to interactions or relationships formed or continued online.
-Therefore, this policy should also be read in conjunction with the E-Safety, Digital Communication and Pupil Device Policy.
-Staff are expected to maintain a strong level of understanding of online risks and will refresh e-safety training on a regular basis. - The School will provide resources and education, to help all members of the community understand and manage online risks.
-For example, the School has also bought into the 'Safer Schools' app via our insurers (Zurich), which is available to staff, pupils, and parents as a constantly updated resource.
-E-safety will also feature in a consistent and age-appropriate way through the School's PSHE curriculum. - 16.3 There are many ways in which online activity feeds into safeguarding issues, with concerns being classified into the '4 Cs': - 1.
-Content: Being exposed to illegal, inappropriate or harmful online content such as spam, pornography, fake news, substance abuse, violence, misogyny, anti-Semitism, racism, radicalisation and extremism, and lifestyle sites that promote anorexia, self-harm or suicide. - 2.
+Therefore, this policy should also be read in conjunction with the E-Safety, Digital Communication and Student Device Policy.
+Staff are expected to maintain a strong level of understanding of online risks and will refresh e-safety training on a regular basis.

+16.2 The School will provide resources and education, to help all members of the community understand and manage online risks.
+For example, the School has also bought into the 'Safer Schools' app via our insurers (Zurich), which is available to staff, students, and parents as a constantly updated resource.
+E-safety will also feature in a consistent and age-appropriate way through the School's Wellbeing (PSHE) curriculum.

+16.3 There are many ways in which online activity feeds into safeguarding issues, with concerns being classified into the '4 Cs':

+- 1. Content: Being exposed to illegal, inappropriate or harmful online content such as spam, pornography, fake news, substance abuse, violence, misogyny, anti-Semitism, racism, radicalisation and extremism, and lifestyle sites that promote anorexia, self-harm or suicide. - 2.
 Contact: Being subjected to harmful online interaction with other users.
-Examples include: peer-to-peer pressure, exposure to viruses and malware, anonymous online chat sites, cyber-bullying commercial advertising, personal data or identity theft, cyber-stalking, and

-- adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - 3.
+Examples include: peer-to-peer pressure, exposure to viruses and malware, anonymous online chat sites, cyber-bullying commercial advertising, personal data or identity theft, cyber-stalking, and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - 3.
 Conduct: Personal online behaviour that increases the likelihood of being harmed oneself or causing harm to others.
-Examples include: threats to health and wellbeing, such as gaming or social network addiction; online disclosure of personal information and ignorance of privacy settings; online bullying; making, sending and receiving explicit images (eg consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images); and illegal conduct, including hacking, plagiarism, and copyright infringement of digital media, such as music and film. - 4.
-Commerce: Risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+Examples include: threats to health and wellbeing, such as gaming or social network addiction; online disclosure of personal information and ignorance of privacy settings; online bullying; making, sending and receiving explicit images (eg consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images); and illegal conduct, including hacking, plagiarism, and copyright infringement of digital media, such as music and film.

+4. Commerce: Risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If you feel your students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/).

-Staff are expected to be aware of such risks, speaking honestly and openly with pupils about online risks, not creating false or hysterical warnings, but giving sound advice based on evidence.
+Staff are expected to be aware of such risks, speaking honestly and openly with students about online risks, not creating false or hysterical warnings, but giving sound advice based on evidence.